-- 1. Students are to have possessions necessary for educational objectives, e.g. binders, paper, books, writing utensils, shoes, etc. It may help students to think of appropriate possessions this way: If it's not needed for a class or school activity, then it's not necessary to have at school. - 2.
-Fireworks, weapons, dangerous objects and look-alike weapons are not allowed on school grounds or on the bus.
-Possession or use of dangerous objects on the way to or from school, on school grounds or on the bus is strictly prohibited and subjects the possessor to immediate disciplinary action including but not limited to; suspension, a possible recommendation for expulsion, and/or referral to law enforcement. - 3.
-Electronic communication and listening devices (cell phones/headphones/earpods) may be used before and after school.
-All cell phones and headphones/earpods must be placed in backpack during class time unless a student receives specific permission from an adult on campus to use it.
-If it is being used during the class, school personnel may confiscate it.
-See our electronics policy for more details - 4.
-No photos or video recordings may be taken on campus ever unless given permission by a teacher. - 5.
-Students may not sell (or offer for sale) any personal item(s). - 6.
-Students may not make bets or play games that involve betting or the exchange of money or property. - 7.
-Students should not have laser pointers, correction fluid, Crazy Glue, silly putty, permanent markers, rubber cement, cologne or cologne deodorant sprays (such as AXE) with them while at school.
+Students are to have possessions necessary for educational objectives.
+It may help students to think of appropriate possessions this way: If it's not needed for a class or school activity, then it's not necessary to have at school.

+- Fireworks, weapons, dangerous objects and look-alike weapons are not allowed on school grounds or on the bus.
+Possession or use of dangerous objects on the way to or from school, on school grounds or on the bus is strictly prohibited and subjects the possessor to immediate disciplinary action including but not limited to; suspension, a possible recommendation for expulsion, and/or referral to law enforcement. - Electronic communication and listening devices (cell phones/headphones/earpods) may be used before and after school.
+All cell phones and headphones/earpods must be turned off and placed in students' backpacks during class time unless a student receives specific permission from an adult on campus to use it.
+If it is being used during the class, school personnel may confiscate it. - No photos or video recordings may be taken on campus ever unless given permission by a teacher. - Students may not sell (or offer for sale) any personal item(s) or food or drinks. - Students may not make bets or play games that involve betting or the exchange of money or property. - Students should not have laser pointers, correction fluid, Crazy Glue, silly putty, permanent markers, rubber cement, cologne or cologne deodorant sprays with them while at school.